biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/123922_Minnesota
 - Tomato problems.
 I have several tomato plants that are showing signs of leaves wilting and turning yellow, starting from the bottom of the plan and working themselves up.
 More recently I noticed several blossoms are drying before they set fruit.
 Can you help me figure our what is happening and what I need to do to contain the damage?
 Thanks much, Martha Jo

-## intent: askextension_tomato/123944_NorthDakota
-- Help identifying tomato disease or insect.
-Hello, we have a home garden in grand forks and finally got some tomatoes but they appear to have some sort of disease or maybe being caused by insects.
-The plant / leaves seem to be ok.
-In doing research I thought maybe a bacterial canker, but not sure.
-I sure hope not though.
-Any help would be appreciated!
-Thank you.

 ## intent: askextension_tomato/123990_Colorado
 - can tomatoes be cross pollinated? can tomatoes be cross pollinated?we have beefsteak and cherry tomato plants growing side by side. what kind of fruit will we get?we are in aurora, colorado if it matters.thank you